SamGitHub1807/Discord-Timestamp-with-Seconds-and-Improved-Date-Format/README.md

 New feature:

-Know how long ago a message was sent
+Know how long ago a message was sent (by creating a new element beside the timestamp and calculating the time elapsed since the message was sent)

 ## 🖼️ Screenshots
 | **Before** | **After** |